-- Applicants must hold, or expect to hold a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing. - Online application - · Application fee - Official academic transcripts or course-by-course International Credential Evaluation - 3 Letters of recommendation Two letters must come from professionals with whom you have worked, and the third from a college or university faculty member with whom you have studied. - Curriculum vitae / Resume - 3 Short essays / 1 Optional essay - TOEFL / IELTS Scores (International Applicants)
+- Applicants must hold, or expect to hold a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing - Online application - Application fee - · Official academic transcripts or course-by-course International Credential Evaluation - Three (3) Letters of recommendation: Two letters must come from professionals with whom you have worked, and the third from a college or university faculty member with whom you have studied. - Curriculum vitae (CV) / Resume - Three (3) short written responses/ One (1) optional short written response - English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE)